HardlyDifficult/Tutorials/Chapter2.md

 Add a couple scripts to the character, one which enables moving left and right and another to map user input to movement.

-Create a WalkMovement script to control the rigidbody and a  PlayerController script to feed user input to the WalkMovement component.

-Note the character will always be looking right, even while walking left.
-He can also walk off the screen and push the balls around.
-This will all be addressed later in the tutorial.

 <details><summary>How</summary>

  - Create a C# script "WalkMovement" under Assets/Code/Components/Movement.